 Section 5 What if one of your drugs is not covered in the way you'd like it to be covered?
 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered

-We hope that your drug coverage will work well for you.
-But it's possible that there could be a prescription drug you are currently taking, or one that you and your provider think you should be taking, that is not on our drug list (formulary) or is on our formulary with restrictions.
-For example:

-- The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug.
-As explained in Section 4, some of the drugs covered by the plan have extra rules to restrict their use.
-For example, you might be required to try a different drug first, to see if it will work, before the drug you want to take will be covered for you.
-Or there might be limits on what amount of the drug (number of pills, etc.) is covered during a particular time period.
-In some cases, you may want us to waive the restriction for you. - The drug is covered, but it is in a cost-sharing tier that makes your cost-sharing more expensive than you think it should be.
-The plan puts each covered drug into one of 4 different cost-sharing tiers.
-How much you pay for your prescription depends in part on which cost-sharing tier your drug is in.

-There are things you can do if your drug is not covered in the way that you'd like it to be covered.
-Your options depend on what type of problem you have:

-• If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do.

-• If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.
+There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking, that is not on our drug list (formulary) or is on our formulary with restrictions.
+For example: t not be covered at all.
+Or maybe a generic version of the drug is covered but e version you want to take is not covered. ☐ The drug is covexplained in Se vered, but there are extra rules or restrictions on coverage for that drug, as ection 4. vered, but it is in a cost-sharing tier that makes your cost sharing more you think it should be. s you can do if your drug is not covered in the way that you'd like it to be r drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to can do. n a cost-sharing tier that makes your cost more expensive than you think it o Section 5.3 to learn what you can do.
 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are things you can do:

-- You may be able to get a temporary supply of the drug (only members in certain situations can get a temporary supply).
-This will give you and your provider time to change to another drug or to file a request to have the drug covered. - You can change to another drug. - You can request an exception and ask the plan to cover the drug or remove restrictions from the drug.

-You may be able to get a temporary supply

-Under certain circumstances, the plan must offer a temporary supply of a drug to you when your drug is not on the Drug List or when it is restricted in some way.
-Doing this gives you time to talk with your provider about the change in coverage and figure out what to do.

-To be eligible for a temporary supply, you must meet the two requirements below:

-- 1. The change to your drug coverage must be one of the following types of changes: - The drug you have been taking is no longer on the plan's Drug List. - - or the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions). - 2.
-You must be in one of the situations described below: - For those members who are new or who were in the plan last year:

-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the plan year if you were in the plan last year.
-This temporary supply will be for at least a 31-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to at least a 31-day supply of medication.
-The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-• For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

-We will cover at least a 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.
+If your drug is not o n the Drug List or is restricted, here are options: ☐ You may be ab le to get a temporary supply of the drug. ☐ You can chang e to another drug. ☐ You can request the drug. st an exception and ask the plan to cover the drug or remove restrictions from You may be able to get a temporary supply mstances, the plan must provide a temporary supply of a drug that you are temporary supply gives you time to talk with your provider about the change in de what to do. - temporary supply, the drug you have been taking must no longer be on the - v member, we will cover a temporary supply of your drug during the first 90 days rship in the plan. ☐ If you were in the 90 days of the ne plan last year, we will cover a temporary supply of your drug during the first plan year. fewer days, we The prescription supply will be for at least a 30-day supply.
+If your prescription is written for will allow multiple fills to provide up to at least a 30 -day supply of medication.
+In must be filled at a network pharmacy.
+(Please note that the long-term care provide the drug in smaller amounts at a time to prevent waste.) nbers who have been in the plan for more than 90 days and reside in a long- We will cover a ity and need a supply right away: t least a 31-day emergency supply of a particular drug, or less if your written for fewer days.
+This is in addition to the above temporary supply.

-• For those current members with level of care changes:
+☐ For those current members with level of care changes: